samuelnilsson/lossy-music-mirror/README.md

 ```

 ## Contributing
+If you find any issues, or have any feature suggestions, please add an issue on [github](https://github.com/samuelnilsson/lossy-music-mirror).

 If you want to contribute to this repository, please make a pull request on the develop branch.
 In order to increase the chance that the pull request will be accepted, please see if the change is requested in the issue list and/or contact the repository owner before implementing the change.

 ## Authors